infovote-io/dashboard/docs/index.md

 ## Election's Margin vs RDI Growth and Economy Evaluations
-Over a series of experiments, @HealyLenz_2014[^1] reveal that participants tend to overweight the last year's performance, despite intending to weigh growth equally across all years.
+Over a series of experiments, Healy and Lenz[^1] reveal that participants tend to overweight the last year's performance, despite intending to weigh growth equally across all years.
 Results are shown in *Figure 2* below.

 - The graph to the left presents the Vote Margin for each election and the RDI Growth Rate, while the second one the Vote Margin and the Economic Evaluations by participants.